STRENGTHEN MICHIGAN’S ENERGY SECURITY

 MICHIGAN IS READY FOR E15

-E15 is offered at more than 2,600 retail locations across 31 states.
+E15 is offered at more than 2,800 retail locations across 31 states.
 More retailers across the U.S. are finding that E15 boosts sales and attracts loyal customers.
 Still, some may be surprised to learn that much of their existing fuel infrastructure is, in fact, E15 ready.
 According to numerous reports by the National Renewable Energy Laboratory, U.S. Department of Energy, U.S. Environmental Protection Agency, Steel Tank Institute, and Fiberglass Tank and Pipe Institute, most underground storage tanks made in the last 30 years are approved up to 100% ethanol, and most fuel dispensing equipment is already manufacturer-approved for E15.
-In fact, since the 1980s petroleum equipment manufacturers have offered compatible products for blends above 10% ethanol, including storage tanks, piping, valves, hanging hardware, dispensers, hoses, and nozzles, as standard equipment.
+Since the 1980s petroleum equipment manufacturers have offered compatible products for blends above 10% ethanol, including storage tanks, piping, valves, hanging hardware, dispensers, hoses, and nozzles, as standard equipment.